intelsdi-x/snap-plugin-collector-perfevents/README.md

 *  ref-cycles

 To see which of them are supported on your platform, please execute command `perf stat ls`.

-This plugin is used in the [snap framework] (http://github.com/intelsdi-x/snap).

 1. [Getting Started](#getting-started)
   * [System Requirements](#system-requirements)